djhmateer/djhmateer.github.io/_posts/2023-04-16-home technology setup for kids in 2023.md

 [![alt text](/assets/2023-03-17/8.jpg "email"){:width="500px"}](/assets/2023-03-17/8.jpg)

-We have 1 tablets, and each kid has a profile on each device
+We have 2 tablets, and each kid has a profile on each device

 Yellow one (Henry) - Fire HD 7 (8th generation registered in July 2019).
 Updated through 2024. has a 64GB sim card in it.
 We put mp4 movies (we have the originals!) on there and watch them with VLC player.
-24GB internal storage?
+24GB internal storage

 Green one (Mia) - Fire HD 7 (6th generation).
 No more software updates. has a 128GB sim.
-Only 12GB internal storage.
+12GB internal storage.

 1. Devices [https://www.amazon.co.uk/hz/mycd/digital-console/alldevices](https://www.amazon.co.uk/hz/mycd/digital-console/alldevices) - useful for managing name of device, seeing seriel number, generation, child device name eg Mia on Green Fire.